d4np3/module-1/README.md

 * __*Which technologies are they currently using, and how are they implementing them?*__
   __*(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)*__

 The CHSB token is a utility token on the Ethereum blockchain which is used to access their services on the SwissBorg platform.
 They are Web3 and decentralised finance (DeFi) focused.
-Web3 itself is claimed to be marketing spin, but essentially it means using a distributed model.
+Web3 itself is claimed to be marketing spin, but essentially it means using a distributed development model.

 _A slight tangent, but another company - Protocol Labs - wrote InterPlanetary File System (IPFS) which is the basis for distributed Internet on blockchain.
 It is also the basis for Filecoin (another one I have invested in) which is distributed remote storage._